 529 contributions are after-tax contributions, which means that they will not be double-taxed.
 So, if you spend the contributions portion of your savings on the Jeep, you would not be exposed to increased taxable income or penalized withdrawals.

 However, unlike a Roth IRA, you are not able to withdraw contributions first and then earnings.
-Your 529 plan withdrawals come out on a “pro-rata” basis for each withdrawal, so a portion of your 529 withdrawal will be made up of contributions, and a portion will be earnings.
+Your 529 plan withdrawals come out on a “pro-rata” basis for each withdrawal, so contributions will make up a portion of your 529 withdrawal, and earnings will make up the rest.

 If your qualified expenses in a given year meet or exceed the earnings portion of your 529 withdrawals that year, you may be able to use the contributions portion of your withdrawals to get nicer housing or to pay for transportation without being subjected to penalties.
 However, for those that have received state tax deductions for their contributions, a portion of those deductions may need to be returned if your contributions are used for non-qualified expenses.

-You may be able to apply the contributions portion of your 529 withdrawals to non-eligible expenses
+You may be able to apply the contributions portion of your 529 withdrawals to non-qualified expenses